OpenDAoC/OpenDAoC-Core/SRD/02_Character_Systems/Character_Progression.md

 ## Overview
 Character progression in DAoC encompasses level advancement, stat gains, and specialization points.
 Players advance from level 1 to 50, gaining power through increased stats, health, mana, and skill specializations.

+**Game Rule Summary**: Your character grows stronger by gaining experience from killing monsters and completing quests.
+As you level up, your core stats (like Strength and Constitution) increase automatically, you get more health and mana, and you earn points to specialize in weapons and abilities.
+The progression is designed so early levels are quick but later levels take much longer, encouraging both new and veteran players.

 ## Core Mechanics

 ### Experience System

+**Game Rule Summary**: Experience is the currency of character growth.
+You need increasingly large amounts to reach each new level - early levels might take minutes, but the final levels require many hours of gameplay.
+Different activities give different amounts of experience, and some zones provide bonuses to help players catch up.

 #### Experience Requirements
 Experience needed for each level (cumulative):